ubirch/ubirch-scala-utils/README.md

 * Authorization: Bearer $TOKEN (same as with OAuth2 tokens)

 If the provided token is valid a `UserContext` will be returned.

+An example of how to use it can be found in `OidcDirectiveSpec`.

 ### Release History